 What Happens If I Don’t Leave an Expansion Gap?

-An important thing to keep in mind: You will also need to leave this gap in front of built-in cabinets, pipes, pillars, transition moldings and/or any other object permanently attached to your floor.
+It’s important to note that the expansion gap should also be maintained in front of built-in cabinets, fireplaces, pipes, pillars, transition moldings, or any other object permanently attached to your floor.

 Do you have more questions about laminate flooring installation?
 We will be happy to help!
 Post your question in a comments below!